KaiZheng2020/react-skills-test/README.md

    'familyTree': change this json and refresh the browser to view effect
 4. run 'npm install' to init the project
 5. run 'npm start' to see the example
+# Requirements

+- People with a gender of "female" should have background-color lightpink
+- People with gender of "male" should have background-color lightblue.
+- Each box should contain the person’s name
+- The component should be able to consume any family tree, not just the one provided.

 # Example